PlasticRanger

 PE is not a toxic material (at least in solid form).
 However, it can be hazardous if inhaled in vapor form or if it comes in contact with your eyes or skin.
 For HDPE and LDPE, resin identification codes are “2” and “4,” respectively.

-Both the material variants are non-biodegradable in nature and contributed a sizeable chink to world plastic waste products.
+Both the material variants are non-biodegradable in nature and contribute a sizeable chink to world plastic waste products.

 HDPE and XLPE are considered safe for human consumption and are often used for storing potable water.